FedRAMP/docs/docs/rev5/authorization-data-sharing.md

 # Authorization Data Sharing Standard

+!!! success "Effective Date(s) & Overall Applicability for Rev5: Optional (Closed Beta)"
+      - **Optional (Closed Beta) beginning 2025-09-01.**
+      - Rev5 Authorized providers MUST NOT adopt this standard without participating in a formal beta process with FedRAMP.
+      - Rev5 providers MUST first align with the Significant Change Notification Standard and the Vulnerability Detection and Response Standard.

 Modern cloud services store and share security and compliance information in convenient repositories that allow customers to rapidly review security information and gain access to additional information as needed.
 These services often include automated integration with cloud service infrastructure to remove manual burden and ensure information is accurate and up to date.

 This security and compliance information (including FedRAMP authorization data) is the intellectual property of the cloud service provider and is not _federal customer data_ in most cases.* The federal government benefits when the same security information is shared among all customers and even the public to ensure maximum transparency and accountability of cloud service providers.